Code of Muslim Personal Laws: Islamic marriage

 The Code of Muslim Personal Laws covers marriage done under Islamic rites.
-The same also allows Muslims to avail of divorce contrary to the Family Code of the Philippines which bares most non-Muslim Filipinos from legally ending their marriage.
+The same also allows Muslims to avail of divorce contrary to the Family Code of the Philippines which bars most non-Muslim Filipinos from legally ending their marriage.
 Divorce between a non-Muslim and a Muslim is also recognized such as the divorce case of a Christian woman and a Muslim man who were married under Islamic rites which was upheld in 2016 by the Supreme Court.

 Under the Muslim code a husband may seek for a "perpetual divorce" from his wife or invoke li'an to end his marriage if his spouse commits adultery.
-The wife may seek the termination of her marriage with her husband by invoking faskh if certain conditions are met including if her spouse commits "unusual cruelty", suffers from insanity or affliction of an incurable disease, or for six consecutive months neglects family support for six consecutive months.
-Talaq divorce may be invoked "may be effected by the husband in a single repudiation of his wife" after totally abstaining from sexual relations with his spouse.
+The wife may seek the termination of her marriage with her husband by invoking faskh if certain conditions are met including if her spouse commits "unusual cruelty", suffers from insanity or affliction of an incurable disease, or for six consecutive months neglects family support.
+Talaq divorce "may be effected by the husband in a single repudiation of his wife" after totally abstaining from sexual relations with his spouse.

 While polygamy is allowed under the code, a Muslim man could only marry a second wife with permission of a sharia court and could still be charged with bigamy without satisfying this prerequisite.
 Also men who had their first union made through civil marriage and subsequently marries a second woman, even through Islamic rite, could still be charged with bigamy.
 Converts who already has an active marriage done under non-Islamic rite cannot circumvent this law through mere conversion.